fatemacz/nodeJS-mongoDB-docker/README.md

 We are now going to create a new web server that, instead of returning users from a JSON file, returns the list of users from our previously created users collection:

-- In the ch2 folder, open a Terminal.
+- In the testDB folder, open a Terminal.
 Install the mongodb package, which contains the official MongoDB driver for Node.js:

 ```
 npm install mongodb@6.15.0